Yui-H8/Datacamp/Theory_LLMOps Concepts.md

 *Fantastic job!
 You now have a good grasp of the activities that belong to each phase of the LLM application lifecycle, and how the application evolves over time.*

 ### Data sourcing
+Choosing the right data sources is key as you start developing your LLM application.
+What considerations should be prioritized to guarantee the optimal selection of data sources for your application?